speedy-lex/FairPlay-Website/README.md

 This project uses **Next.js** with **Supabase** for backend services.
 All application code lives under the `src/` directory.

+## Note : This website is just a "proof of concept", it is not de final product.

 ## Setup

 1. Install dependencies: